Smart Timing Synchronization for Small Data Transmission: Abstract

 \section{Abstract}

-Cellular Internet-of-things (C-IoT) user equipments (UEs) typically transmit frequent but small amounts of uplink data to the base station.
-Undergoing a traditional random access procedure (RAP) to transmit a small but frequent data presents a considerable overhead.
-As an antidote, preconfigured uplink resources (PURs) are typically used in newer UEs, where the devices are allocated uplink resources beforehand to transmit on without following the RAP.
-A prerequisite for transmitting on PURs is that the UEs must use a valid timing advance (TA) so that they do not interfere with transmissions of other nodes in adjacent resources.
-One solution to this end is to validate the previously held TA by the UE to ensure that it is still valid.
-While this validation is trivial for stationary UEs, mobile UEs often encounter conditions where the previous TA is no longer valid and a new one is to be requested by falling back on legacy RAP.
-This limits the applicability of PURs in mobile UEs.
-To counter this drawback and ensure a near-universal adoption of transmitting on PURs, we propose new machine learning aided solutions for validation and prediction of TA for UEs of any type of mobility.
-We conduct comprehensive simulation evaluations across different types of communication environments to demonstrate that our proposed solutions provide up to a $98.7$\% accuracy in predicting the TA.
+Cellular Internet-of-things (C-IoT) user equipments (UEs) typically transmit periodic but small amounts of uplink data to the base station.
+To avoid undergoing a traditional random access procedure prior to every transmission, 5th generation (5G) and newer systems use configured grants for small data transmission (CG-SDT), which is equivalent to its long-term evolution (LTE) counterpart of preconfigured uplink resources (PURs)-based transmission.
+CG-SDT configures uplink resources to UEs in advance for transmission without a random access procedure.
+A prerequisite for CG-SDT is that the UEs must use a valid timing advance (TA).
+This is done by validating a previously held TA before CG-SDT.
+While this validation is trivial for stationary UEs, mobile UEs often encounter conditions where the previous TA is no longer valid and a new one is to be requested by falling back to legacy random access procedures.
+This limits the applicability of CG-SDT in mobile UEs.
+To this end, we propose UE-native smart timing synchronization techniques to counter this drawback and ensure a near-universal adoption of CG-SDT.
+We introduce new machine learning-aided solutions for validation and prediction of TA for UEs with any type of mobility.
+We perform comprehensive simulation evaluations across different types of communication environments to demonstrate the effectiveness of our proposed solution in predicting the TA.